shubham1o1/html-css/92_CSS_GRID/README.md

     grid-template-columns: 200px 200px 200px;
   }
 ```
-- Through grid template columns we specify the number of columns and the width of each column
+- Through ```grid-template-columns``` we specify the number of columns and the width of each column
-- Here, If we have more than 3 grid items, it is going to continue on the next line with similar sequence of spots
+- Here, If we have more than 3 grid items, it is going to continue on the next line with similar sequence of spots for the upcoming items

 ### Setting width automatically:
 ```css